 9.)
 Old school Subscriptions

 If you wanted to “subscribe” to a magazine back in the day, you would have to mail in a slip with some money.
 This would ensure your monthly magazine delivery at your front door.
-Things have changes.
+Things have changed!

 Now all your customer has to do is click a button, and they are instantly subscribed forever!

-In the modern era of ecommerce subscriptions, companies are shifting towards digital content and handling online transactions with a secure recurring payments software.
+In the modern era of ecommerce subscriptions, companies are shifting towards digital content and handling online transactions with secure recurring payments software.